 17 ]

 18)Snell et al.[2] reported that compute-optimal test-time scaling can be more than 4× as efficient as a best-of-N baseline in their math-reasoning evaluation.
 Lightman et al.[10] reported that process supervision outperformed outcome supervision on MATH.
-These results motivate testing PRM-guided pruning on verifiable workloads; they do not establish that every PRM or task benefits.
+These results motivate testing PRM-guided pruning on verifiable workloads; they don't establish that every PRM or task benefits.

-That said, not every reasoning system uses a learned PRM or ORM.
+Not every reasoning system uses a learned PRM or ORM.
 DeepSeek-R1-Zero trained with rule-based accuracy and format rewards rather than a neural reward model, which is one reason you should treat test-time compute as a family of techniques, not a single stack.[5]

 1branch_lengths = [8, 8, 8, 8]